CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ![logo](FeatureImage.png)

-# Daily Screenshot v1.2.0
+# Daily Screenshot v2.0

-> A Stardew Valley mod that automatically takes a screenshot of your entire farm at the start of each day.
+> A Stardew Valley mod that automatically takes a screenshot of based on rules

 Releases can be found at the following websites: